cvzwkk/portal/assets/docs/knowledges/Transcendence/types/Synthetic-Natural/HumanCloning/readme.md

 ---

+Logical:
+Human Cloning, is related with principles of clone the original shape and consciousness and reproduce in another synthetic body firstly, then with improvements it can evolve to organic cloning and organic development.

+The original human skeleton is keeped, and the consciousness stored in quantum systems like a synthetic brain.

+The High advanced synthesis is required to reshape in original state your actual body until clone your organic system.

+---

 The concept of **rapid human cloning using blood DNA decoding via quantum computers** involves an intersection of advanced biological engineering, quantum computing, and automation.
 Here's an exploration of how such a system might work and the technologies required:

 ---